Gauge structure of Yang-Mills theories with extra dimensions: Summary

 \section{Summary}

-In this paper, we have presented an effective theory for Yang-Mills theories that incorporates $n$ flat compact dimensions.
-Our starting point has been a field theory that is valid at energies far above the compactification scale $R^{-1}$, which respects the extended $\{ {\rm ISO}(1,3+n),\, SU(N,{\cal M}^d)\}$ symmetries.
-It is assumed that the sizes $R_j$ of the extra dimensions are so large, compared with the distance scales at which this theory is valid, that they can be practically considered as infinite.\\
+In this paper, we have presented an extra-dimensional extension of Yang-Mills theories in which $n$ flat compact extra dimensions are incorporated to define an effective theory.
+Our starting point has been a field theory that is valid at energies far above the compactification scale $R^{-1}$, which respects the extended ${\rm ISO}(1,3+n)\otimes {\rm SU}(N,{\cal M}^d)$ symmetries.
+It is assumed that the sizes $R_i$ of the extra dimensions are so large, compared with the distance scales at which this theory is valid, that they can be practically considered as infinite. \\